2bttns/2bttns/install/docker-compose/README.md

    ii.
 Create a 2bttns admin console container that uses the PostgreSQL container as its database.

 2. Apply the necessary 2bttns admin console database migrations to the PostgreSQL database.
-3. Seed the PostgreSQL database with example data
+3. Seed the PostgreSQL database with example data.

 ### Manual Setup